 - Feathers should not be plucked from live animals.

 - Arcadia Group branded cosmetics, and their ingredients, must not be tested on animals.

 DOES YOUR NIGHTWEAR MEET ALL CURRENT FLAMMABILITY LEGISLATION?

 Yes, the flammability of the clothing we sell complies with all current UK and European legislation, including:

 WHY ARE YOU NOT MEMBERS OF THE ETI?

 Our own ethical trading programme – and its resultant code of conduct – has been in existence since 1996 and replicates the ETI Base Code as well as being underpinned by the ILO core conventions.
-We have an open dialogue with many interested stakeholders, including other retailers and pressure groups and we believe we can move our programme forward successfully without being members of any independent ethical body.
+We have an open dialogue with many interested stakeholders, including other retailers and pressure groups, collaborate with other retailers and believe we can move our programme forward successfully without being members of an independent ethical body.

 WHAT ARE YOU DOING TO REDUCE YOUR IMPACT ON THE ENVIRONMENT?

-We have an extensive ongoing programme in this area and we have made significant progress on a number of fronts.
+We have an ongoing programme in this area and we have made significant progress on a number of fronts.
 We have had energy efficiency, waste reduction and transport initiatives in place since January 2006.
 We have seen some major improvements, including moving goods as efficiently as possible and simple initiatives such as turning off unnecessary lights and re-using resources.
-We also have Green Champions throughout our offices You can read more about our work here.
+You can read more about our work here.